facebook/react/docs/docs/refactor/07-working-with-the-browser.md

 # Working with the browser

-React provides powerful abstractions that free you from touching the DOM directly in most cases, but sometimes you simply need to access the underlying API, perhaps to work with a third-party library.
+React provides powerful abstractions that free you from touching the DOM directly in most cases, but sometimes you simply need to access the underlying API, perhaps to work with a third-party library or existing code.

 ## The mock DOM